martynbiz/questions-l5/README.md

 AUTH
+- local version of ssp - from work
 - switch over to SSO, keep the same methods on Auth
 - allow it so that you can switch between auth systems easy enough